paepke/emencia-django-newsletter/README.rst

 The problematic was :

- *How to couple a contact base to a mailing list and sending newsletters throught Django ?*
+ * How to couple a contact base to a mailing list and sending newsletters through Django ? *

 Imagine that we have an application containing some kind of profiles or something like the **django.contrib.auth** and you want to send newsletters to them and tracking the activity.